temporalio/documentation/docs/typescript/workflows.md

 wf.setHandler(MySignal, handlerFn2); // replaces handlerFn1
 ```

-If you are familiar with [RxJS](https://rxjs.dev/), you are free to wrap your Signal and Query into Observables if you wish, or you could dynamically reassign the listener based on your business logic/Workflow state.
+If you are familiar with [RxJS](https://rxjs.dev/), you are free to wrap your Signal and Query into Observables if you wish, or you could dynamically reassign the listener based on your business logic or Workflow state.

 </details>